Improving Detection of Watermarked Language Models: Experimental Setup

 In practice, users of our model $M_o$ may act adversarially and attempt to evade detection.
 Following the methodology of \citet{bahri2024watermark}, we study how detectability of our approaches degrades under two attack strategies --- \textit{random token replacement} and \textit{paraphrasing}.
+While more advanced attacks exist, both these attacks are very easy to deploy and furthermore prior work has shown simple paraphrasing to be highly effective.

-While some may argue it does not make sense to evaluate this setting because, quite simply, the text we are trying to detect is no longer text produced from our model (it is from a paraphrasing LLM for example), we include it nonetheless.
+While some may argue it does not make sense to evaluate this setting because, quite simply, the text we are trying to detect is no longer text produced from our model per se, we include it nonetheless.
 We corrupt only the positive test samples (i.e. $M_o$'s watermarked generations), leaving the negative test ones untouched.
 The calibration dataset used for fitting parameters or thresholds is corrupted in the same way as the one used for testing.

 \myparagraph{Random Token Replacement}.
 Here, we corrupt a random $p$-percent of watermarked tokens by replacing each with a random different token. $p$ is taken to be $\{10, 20, 30, 40\}$.
 This attack strategy is cheap for the adversary to carry out, but it will significantly degrade the quality of the text.